Journalist and photographer with passion for the Middle East

 terrorist attacks in Istanbul for online, radio and print news outlets.

 His writing, TV and radio reports and his photography as an official contributor for dpa picture alliance have been published worldwide, such as in Spiegel Online, Süddeutsche Zeitung, Frankfurter Allgemeine Zeitung, Zeit Online, Deutsche Welle, ARD, ZDF, 3Sat, WDR Cosmo, WDR Westpol, Neue Zürcher Zeitung, stern, NEON, Welt, Focus, ntv, Vice.com, Middle East Eye, Foreign Policy, Center for American Progress, Open Democracy, World Politics Review, evangelisch.de, Tagesspiegel, Frankfurter Rundschau, Huffington Post, bento and Neue Westfälische, as well as the official magazine of the St. Gallen Symposium 2017 and 2018.
+As a TV news producer in the London studio of ARD German Television, he has worked on TV reports about the state visit of Donald Trump to the UK, Brexit, the 2019 UK General Elections and the London Bridge Terror Attack.

 In his Bachelor thesis, Tobias analysed in a qualitative research how German foreign correspondents in Istanbul used Social Media to cover the failed coup d'état of July 15, 2016.